manthanank/nodejs-swagger-mongodb-crud/README.md

-# Node.js CRUD API with Swagger Documentation
+# Node.js CRUD API with Swagger Documentation using MongoDB

 This project is a simple CRUD API built using Node.js, Express, and MongoDB, with Swagger for API documentation.
 The API allows users to create, read, update, and delete users in the system.